U.S. state constitutional amendments banning same-sex unions: History

 The idea of extending marriage rights to same-sex couples did not become a political issue in the United States until the 1990s.
 During that decade, several Western European countries legalized civil unions, and in 1993 the Supreme Court of Hawaii ruled in Baehr v.
 Lewin, 852 P.2d 44 (Haw.
 1993), that refusing to grant marriage licenses to same-sex couples was sex-discrimination under that state's constitution.
 In response, voters passed Hawaii Constitutional Amendment 2.
 This amendment differed from future marriage amendments in other states as it did not ban same-sex marriage itself, but merely empowered the state legislature to enact such a ban.
 In November 1998, 69% of Hawaii voters approved the amendment, and the state legislature exercised its power to ban same-sex marriage.
 Only three constitutional bans on same-sex unions (in Alaska, Nebraska, and Nevada) were proposed between 1998 and 2003.

 All three amendments passed.
 In Massachusetts Supreme Judicial Court's November 2003 decision in Goodridge v.
 Department of Public Health, the court legalized same-sex marriage in Massachusetts.
 Social and religious conservatives feared that their own state supreme courts would issue such rulings at some point in the future; in order to prevent this, they proposed additional constitutional bans on same-sex marriage.
 The following year, eleven constitutional referendums banning same-sex unions were placed on state ballots.

+On April 3, 2009, Nate Silver post his model of the predicted years that each of the 50 states would vote against a marriage ban, with the last one being Mississippi in 2024.